-- The Kindergarten have been flexible (especially with Covid-19, staff offered rest times outside as have been advised to be outdoors as much as possible - Offering bedding if children need to rest ensuring comfort - Well ventilated areas - Yoga and mindfulness activities are conducted at rest time - Listen to Indigienous stories during rest time (Little Yarns podcast), to embed Indigenous perspectives into the program - To support and promote children wellbeing, staff have conversations with families to point them in the direction of specialists (where a need has been identified) - Offer comfort but first asking for consent to give a hug - Intentional teaching around recognising the cues when our bodies are tired - Effectively following DET guidelines for Covid-19, especially for cleaning and social distancing for families/carers - Staff send families updated policies related to health and wellbeing - Staff send emails to families regarding illness, especially in relation to Covid-19 - During remote learning, wellbeing packs are sent to Children - Staff have conversations with families and carers about illness and well being at pickup time - Conversations and books about germs and illness - Honest, age appropriate conversations between staff and children about Covid-19, reassurance provided where required - Children are continually reminded that a teacher needs to be present when they go outside - Staff teach children about boundaries - Staff position themselves to adequately supervise children - Scenarios are implemented at each emergency drill - Staff complete annual child protection training - Staff are aware of agencies to assist families in need and respond as required - Staff implement preventive strategies to assist families where required - Intentional teaching strategies around consent and wellbeing are communicated to families via Kindyhub
+- Bedding for rest time is available ensuring comfort.
+Rest and quiet time is offered for all children. - Stories, Yoga. small individual activities and mindfulness activities are conducted at rest time. - Indigienous stories are played during rest time (Little Yarns podcast), to embed Indigenous perspectives into the program. - To support and promote children's wellbeing, staff have conversations with families to point them in the direction of specialists as required. - Staff offer comfort with hugs but first asking for consent. - Intentional teaching around recognising the cues when our bodies are tired. - The Kinder effectively support good ventilation in rooms.
+Doors open air purify when doors are shut.
+A air purifier has been purchased at the kinder in 2022. - Staff send families/carers updated policies related to health and wellbeing. - Staff send emails to families regarding illness. - Continual discussions between staff and families/carers regarding illness and well being. - Ongoing conversations with children (using books as a resource) about germs and illness. - Honest, age appropriate conversations between staff and children about Covid-19, reassurance provided where required. - Children are continually reminded that a teacher needs to be present when they go outside. - Staff teach children about personal boundaries. - Staff position themselves to adequately supervise children. - Scenarios are implemented at each emergency drill. - Staff complete annual child protection training. - Staff are aware of agencies to assist families and respond as required - Intentional teaching strategies around consent and wellbeing are communicated to families via Kindyhub (app). - Racism is confronted and not tolerated in the service. - Staff embed indigenous culture within the program.
+Routines, change of group names for 2023 using indigenous animal names with consent, acknowledgement of country each day with children and before meetings.
+Working with a local indigenous man Jaeden Williams and Boon Wurrung member. - Parents are required to have a WWCC if being a parent volunteer or staying to settle a child into the program for more than 10 minutes. - Parents are required to sign a code of conduct each year. - New insulated asthma and allergy/anaphylaxis packs to keep children's medications in